anapsix/dynamicinfradays/user/pages/2016-boston-home/_organizers/features.md

 ## Organizers

 **ContainerDays Boston** is a genuine community event, organized by a group of committed volunteers.
-Meet the people who are putting in a _lot_ of spare time to make the event happen:
+Check out our [code of conduct](/2016-boston-conduct), and meet the people who are putting in a _lot_ of spare time to make the event happen: